voltrb/volt/Readme.md

 ## Debugging

 An in browser irb is in the works.
-We also have source maps support, but they are currently disabled due by default.
+We also have source maps support, but they are currently disabled by default.
 To enable them run:

     MAPS=true volt s